Race Details

 Packet Pickup

 • All Team Members MUST be present to pick up their Race # Packets, T- shirts, and Goodie Bags.
-(Sorry it’s not our rule & an inconvenience but it’s one that we will not make exceptions due to this event being USAT Sanctioned)
+(Sorry it’s not our rule & an inconvenience but it’s one that we will not make exceptions — due to firm rules by USA Triathlon)

 • Everyone in your team will get their own T-shirt & Goodie Bag